jackzellweger/blog/files/building_a_nationwide_renttosaleprice_ratios_map.md

 ### What The Left Side of The Curve Looks Like

-Let’s take a look at some of the ZIP codes with the lowest rent:sale price ratio.
+Let’s take a look at some of the ZIP codes with the highest rent:sale price ratio.
 I took off the filter to really find the outliers in the U.S.

 **Castle Point, St. Louis, MO.
 Rent:sale = 0.016429 (1.6%)**